jdunkerley/jdunkerley/order-of-evaluation.md

 False
 ```

 In this case you can see the parse is run (first three lines).
 Then each record is evaluated in turn (2 lines for each record).
-When I first tried the variable functions the parse caused me a little issue as got an extra call I didn't expect.
+When I first tried the variable functions, the parse caused me a little issue as got an extra call I didn't expect.

 # Summing Up